128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-hunt            Servers are chosen in order with highest capacity first. proportional    Traffic is distributed evenly to all servers weighted by capacity.
+- hunt: Servers are chosen in order with highest capacity first.
+- proportional: Traffic is distributed evenly to all servers weighted by capacity.

 ## `configure authority service-policy max-jitter`